-All FMCSA-funded programs will be subjected to comprehensive Title VI reviews by ADOT CRO on an annual basis to:
+All FMCSA-funded programs will be subjected to comprehensive Title VI reviews by the CRO on a periodic basis to:

 - 1. Ensure compliance with Title VI. - 2.
 Provide technical assistance in the implementation of the Title VI requirements. - 3.
 Respond to complaints received by the agency. - 4.
 Correct deficiencies when found to exist.